sass/sass-site/source/documentation/variables.md

     // local: $local-variable
 {% endcodeExample %}

-{% markdown %}
 ### Shadowing

 Local variables can even be declared with the same name as a global variable.
-  If this happens, there are actually two different variables with the same
-  name: one local and one global.
+If this happens, there are actually two different variables with the same name: one local and one global.
 This helps ensure that an author writing a local variable doesn't accidentally change the value of a global variable they aren't even aware of.
-{% endmarkdown %}

 {% codeExample 'shadowing' %}
   $variable: global value;